Umar-Haqqi/doc/docs/intro.md

 # Overview

-Welcome to the Idenfo API Documentation!At Idenfo, we specialize in creating secure, scalable, and user-friendly solutions for customer onboarding and identity verification (ID&V).
+Welcome to the Idenfo API Documentation!At Idenfo, we specialize in creating secure, scalable, and user-friendly solutions for customer onboarding and identity verification (IDV).
 Our mission is to empower businesses with cutting-edge tools that enhance regulatory compliance, reduce fraud, and deliver seamless customer experiences.

 This documentation serves as a comprehensive guide to integrating Idenfo APIs into your systems, whether you’re building a mobile app, web platform, or enterprise software.